 Unless the member of the military service within the partnership has only been part of the service for a short period of time, meaning that they have limited assets to deal with, it is important that partners do not attempt to negotiate a dissolution or settlement without an attorney.
 There are very specific rights that are involved and must be requested.
 An amicable dissolution can be reached, but should be done with an experienced attorney who knows what to look for.

 If you are facing a divorce and the United Stated Military is an employer, the qualified staff at Minella Law Group can assist you.
-For more information or to schedule an appointment for a no cost consultation, click the button below, or call us at 619-289-7948.
-We look forward to meeting with you!
+For more information or to schedule an appointment for a no cost consultation call us at 619-289-7948 or visit our contact page.
+We look forward to meeting with you.